-The course on Soil Geography is considered of basic training and is aimed to identify, interpret and analyse the soil system as a major element of the physical environment.
-To this aim, to provide students with a fundamental theoretical framework is key, and participatory lecture sessions are the most suitable vehicle of transmission.

-Moreover, as appropriate for environmental-related knowledge, special attention is paid to field work, and specific practical work is performed in the laboratory.
+The course on "Soil Geography" is considered of basic training and is aimed at identifying, interpreting and analysing the soil system as a major element of the physical environment.
+Course contents are acquired through a fundamental theoretical framework and participatory lectures.
+Moreover, as appropriate for environmental-related knowledge, special attention is paid to field work, and specific practical work is carried out in the laboratory.
 Field work is aimed at describing and sampling soils and relating them with other elements of the landscape.
 Laboratory activities focus on analytical features with special interest in land evaluation and the assessment of soil degradation.